 You have so much good to offer the world.
 And you deserve every bit of goodness this world has to offer in return.

 If you struggle with low self-esteem, identifying your own positive traits might seem like an impossible task.
 Here are a few exercises to help you discover and focus on your best qualities:

 - Cultivate positive self-talk.
-Speak to yourself in a gentle and loving manner even when you mess up.
+Speak to yourself gently and lovingly even when you mess up.

 - Commend yourself for your good deeds and acts of kindness no matter how small.
-You bought your co-worker a cup of coffee this morning?
+Did you buy your co-worker a cup of coffee this morning?
 How nice of you!
-You complimented a stranger?
+Did you compliment a stranger?
 That’s amazing!